gregmartyn/laughing-octo/xterm/README.md

-# xterm contianer!
+# xterm container!

 ## Building

 	$> make build

-Since the contianer maps user name and UID into the image, the Dockerfile.sh is used to generate the Dockerfile.
+Since the container maps user name and UID into the image, the Dockerfile.sh is used to generate the Dockerfile.

 ## Running